Resume

 University of British Columbia

-My thesis explores the accessibility of mental health technologies with emphasis on the intersection of stigma and non-Western cultures (C1, C2).
-Next steps involve implementing and evaluating multimodal interactions on social sharing platforms focusing on sharing introspective stories.
-My other roles include interacting and critiquing other students' research, and advising 3 undergrad students.
-I am also presenting at CHI 2023 Doctoral Consortium (C7).
+My thesis explores the accessibility of mental health technologies with an emphasis on the intersection of stigma and non-Western cultures (C1, C2, C4).
+The next steps involve exploring and evaluating an AI-supported writing tool for therapeutic writing.
+My other roles include interacting and critiquing other students' research and advising 3 undergrads and 1 Master's student.
+I have also presented at the CHI 2023 Doctoral Consortium (C3).

 Graduate Research Assistant |